wolfrieder/http-response-classifier/README.md

 then you should update `dask` and `dependencies`.
 The problem is described [here](https://github.com/microsoft/LightGBM/issues/5739) and is related to the recent release of `pandas` version 2.

+If the PyArrow Nightly build is not installed, there will be an error message when the datasets are exported to parquet files.
+This is a known issue and is described in two GitHub issues: [Pandas 1](https://github.com/pandas-dev/pandas/issues/51752) and [PyArrow 2](https://github.com/apache/arrow/issues/34449).
+The bug was already fixed in PyArrow but is not yet released.

+The LightGBM installation might throw an error when installed on an Apple Silicon Macbook with `pip`.